Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Conclusion

 \section{Conclusion}

-We present InterFuser, a new design for autonomous driving based on an interpretable sensor fusion transformer.
-The driving agent obtains a perception of global context from multi-view multi-modal inputs and generates some interpretable intermediate outputs.
-Using the interpretable outputs and safety-enhanced controller, InterFuser sets the new performance upper-bound in complex and adversarial urban scenarios on the CARLA.
-Importing temporal information into the pipeline is our future work.
-With the historical frames, the model can get a more accurate and stable prediction for the position and future trajectory of the other objects.
-Given that our method is flexible and generic, it would be interesting to explore it further with different types of interpretable intermediate outputs, or change the controller implemented in another way.
+We present InterFuser, a novel autonomous driving framework based on an interpretable sensor fusion transformer.
+The driving agent obtains a perception of global context from multi-view multi-modal inputs and generates interpretable intermediate outputs.
+The interpretable outputs are utilized by a safety-enhanced controller to constrain actions within the safe set.
+InterFuser sets the new performance upper-bound in complex and adversarial urban scenarios on the CARLA.
+Our future work includes importing temporal information into the pipeline for more accurate and stable prediction of other objects' future trajectories.
+Given that our method is flexible and extendable, it would also be interesting to explore different types of interpretable intermediate outputs, or use more advanced controllers.